nianqiu-liu/KKS_VR/README.md

 controllers don't natively have these.
 See the Controller Support section for a list of known-to-work controllers.

-In the game, each of the controllers has 3 tools: Menu, Warp and School.
+In the game, each of the controllers has 3 tools: Menu, Warp and School/Hand.
 Only one of them can be active at a time.
 You can cycle through the tools by pressing the Application menu button.
 Each controller has a cyan icon indicating which tool is currently active.